Revenue Leakage in SaaS Companies

 What is the biggest cause of SaaS revenue leakage?

 Failed payment recovery is the single largest cause, responsible for 30-40% of all SaaS revenue leakage.
-Most companies only recover 50-60% of failed payments, leaving significant revenue on the table.
+Most companies only recover 50-60% of failed payments with default dunning.
+Stripe's own Smart Retries data shows that retries on days 3, 5, and 7 recover 15-30% more than fixed-interval retry logic.

 How do you detect revenue leakage in a SaaS business?